subquery/documentation/docs/quickstart/quickstart_chains/arbitrum.md

 ## Goals

-The goal of this quick start guide is to index total claimed dividends paid to users on the WINR staking contract on Arbitrum.
+The goal of this quick start guide is to index the total claimed dividends paid to users on the WINR staking contract on Arbitrum.

 ::: warning
 Before we begin, **make sure that you have initialised your project** using the provided steps in the [Start Here](../quickstart.md) section.